-While the City Hall building is closed, staff will continue to conduct business operations.
+All city buildings are now open but members of the public are encouraged to conduct business remotely.
 Contact information for city departments is available through the staff directory or by calling 908-277-9400.

 The City of Summit continues to take proactive measures—following the guidance of public health and government agencies—to safeguard the health and safety of our community.
-This page is updated daily and contains links to more detailed information, including community, state and national resources.
+Masks are required to enter all city buildings and facilities, no exceptions.
+Social distancing guidelines will also enforced.

 Call in number, for Union County Residents Only for testing site appointments 908-214-7107.

 Statistics as of Friday, September 18, 2020

 Total number of positive cases in Summit, NJ: 246

 Total number of deaths in Summit, NJ: 17